 Toxic cultures are not created overnight — they are shaped slowly, layer by layer, by the insecurities, egos, and fears of the people in power.
 When leaders prioritize self-preservation over service, the organization reflects that mindset.
 Titles become shields, feedback is seen as a threat, and collaboration turns into competition.

-Much of this stems from ego — the need to appear important, invulnerable, or always right.
+Much of this stems from ego — the need to appear necessary, invulnerable, or always correct.
 Others operate from insecurity — afraid of being replaced, exposed, or sidelined.
 And then there are those driven by a fear of irrelevance — clinging to authority even when it no longer serves the team or the purpose.

 What is the result?
 A culture where psychological safety is absent, and silence becomes a survival strategy.
 As Harvard professor Amy Edmondson defines it, “Psychological safety is a belief that one can speak up without risk of punishment or humiliation.”
 In toxic cultures, this belief evaporates.

 If you feel anxious, isolated, or mentally drained, you are not imagining things.
 You are not the problem.
-Rather, the environment is.
+Instead, the environment is.

 Staying Grounded: Your Values Are Not a Weakness